donnemartin/system-design-primer/README.md

 #### Denormalization

-Denormalization attemps to improve read performance at the expense of some write performance.
+Denormalization attempts to improve read performance at the expense of some write performance.
 Redundant copies of the data are written in multiple tables to avoid expensive joins.
-Some RDBMS such as [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) and Oracle support [materialized views](https://en.wikipedia.org/wiki/Materialized_view) which handle the work of storing redudant information and keeping redundant copies consistent.
+Some RDBMS such as [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) and Oracle support [materialized views](https://en.wikipedia.org/wiki/Materialized_view) which handle the work of storing redundant information and keeping redundant copies consistent.

 Once data becomes distributed with techniques such as [federation](#federation) and [sharding](#sharding), managing joins across data centers further increases complexity.
 Denormalization might circumvent the need for such complex joins.